hassiahk/hassiahk/README.md

 ![](https://komarev.com/ghpvc/?username=hassiahk&color=blue)

-Hello People, I am Haswanth Aekula.
+- I am Haswanth Aekula.
-I am currently working as Big Data Engineer and an aspiring Data Scientist.
+- I am currently working as a Big Data Engineer and an aspiring Data Scientist.

 Some things about me: